rajdeepmishra01/docs/07-gitops-fluxcd.md

 Cluster Actual State
 ```

-If configuration drift occurs, Flux automatically restores the cluster to the desired state defined in Git.
+If configuration drift is detected, Flux automatically restores the cluster to match the Git-defined state.

 Verify: